Hedron LogoAfternoon

 • Predictable compliance: always collect 8%.

-• Simplified filing: Alabama DOR handles distribution to localities.
+• Simplified filing: ADOR handles distribution to localities.

 How to apply